DEAP/deap/doc/tutorials/start.rst

 Where to Start?
 ===============
-If your are used to an other evolutionary algorithm framework, you'll notice we do things differently with DEAP.
+If you are used to an other evolutionary algorithm framework, you'll notice we do things differently with DEAP.
 Instead of limiting you with predefined types, we provide ways of creating the appropriate ones.
 Instead of providing closed initializers, we enable you to customize them as you wish.
 Instead of